 We included all published and ongoing studies of patients with COVID-19 comparing outcomes of those on hormonal contraception versus those not on hormonal contraception.
 This included case series and non-randomized studies of interventions (NRSI).

 One review author extracted study data and this was checked by a second author.
-Two authors individually assessed risk of bias for the comparative studies using the ROBINS-I tool and a third author helped reconcile differences.
+Two authors individually assessed risk of bias for the comparative studies using the ROBINS-I tool and a third helped reconcile differences.
 For the living systematic review, we will publish updates to our synthesis every six months.
 In the event that we identify a study with a more rigorous study design than the current included evidence prior to the planned six-month update, we will expedite the synthesis publication.

 We included three comparative NRSIs with 314,704 participants total and two case series describing 13 patients.
 The three NRSIs had serious to critical risk of bias in several domains and low study quality.
 Only one NRSI ascertained current use of contraceptives based on patient report; the other two used diagnostic codes within medical records to assess hormonal contraception use, but did not confirm current use nor indication for use.
 None of the NRSIs included thromboembolism as an outcome.
 Studies were not similar enough in terms of their outcomes, interventions, and study populations to combine with meta-analyses.
 We therefore narratively synthesized all included studies.

 Two NRSIs examined hospitalization rates for hormonal contraception users versus non-users.
-Based on results from one NRSI, the odds of hospitalization for COVID-19 positive combined hormonal contraception users may be slightly decreased compared with non-users for patients with body mass index (BMI) under 35 kg/m2 (OR 0.79, 95% CI 0.64 to 0.97; 1 study, 295,689 participants; very low-certainty evidence).
+Based on results from one NRSI, the odds of hospitalization for COVID-19 positive combined hormonal contraception users may be slightly decreased compared with non-users for patients with BMI under 35 kg/m2 (OR 0.79, 95% CI 0.64 to 0.97; 1 study, 295,689 participants; very low-certainty evidence).
 According to results of the other NRSI assessing use of any type of hormonal contraception, there may be little to no effect on hospitalization rates for COVID-19 positive individuals (OR 0.99, 95% CI 0.68 to 1.44; 1 study, 123 participants; very low-certainty evidence).

 We included two case series because no comparative studies directly assessed thromboembolism as an outcome.
 In a case series of six pediatric COVID-19 positive patients with pulmonary embolism, one (older than 15 years of age) was using combined hormonal contraception.
 In a second case series of seven COVID-19 positive patients with cerebral venous thrombosis, one was using oral contraceptives.